garden-io/garden/docs/misc/deprecations.md

 <h2 id="containerdeployactionhostport"><code>spec.ports[].hostPort</code> configuration field in <code>container</code> Deploy action</h2>

 It's generally not recommended to use the `hostPort` field of the `V1ContainerPort` spec.
 You can learn more about Kubernetes best practices at: https://kubernetes.io/docs/concepts/configuration/overview/

+<h2 id="remoteworkflows">Remote workflow configuration fields in Workflow configs</h2>

+The remote workflows feature is deprecated and will be removed in a future release.